 4. Serverless Computing Enables Rapid Iterations for Product Development

 With serverless computing, your app developers can focus on everything but server management.
 They won’t have to upload code to servers or configure the server when releasing working versions of your application.
 In fact, your cloud service provider will handle all of that for you!
-As a result, your developers can deploy code and launch new products more rapidly.
+As a result, your app and web developers can deploy code and launch new products more rapidly.

 The Bottom Line / TLDR